Little Big Horn (film): Production

-It was to be the first of a two-picture deal Charles Marquis Warren had with Republic Pictures.
-Warren was a leading writer at the time best known for Only the Valiant and he wanted to become a director.
-The film was called The Black Hills and was to be produced by Joseph Kane and star Rod Cameron.
-Filming was to start 10 March 1950.
+The film was to be the first of a two-picture deal that Charles Marquis Warren had signed with Republic Pictures.
+Warren was a leading writer best known for Only the Valiant who wanted to become a director.
+The film was originally titled The Black Hills and was to be produced by Joseph Kane and star Rod Cameron.
+Filming was set to begin on March 10, 1950.